SoftUni-Internal/interactive-content/EN/09-Design-Patterns/02-Structural-patterns.md

 }
 ```

-Then, in our real life structure, we will have **Managers**.
+Then, in our real-life structure, we will have **Managers**.
 Let's create them!

 ``` java
 public class Manager implements Employee